 This paper towel is the third innovation Cascades Tissue Group has introduced to the North American "Away-from-Home" market this year.
 Earlier this year, the company launched Cascades® Elite towels and Cascades Moka bathroom tissue.

 Cascades Elite hand towels are made with a unique technology that - for the first time ever - gives recycled fiber paper towels a level of softness and absorbency that's equivalent to the through-air-dried (TAD) ultra-soft paper towels made from virgin fiber sources.
 While its feel and absorbency are the same as TAD products, its environmental impact is not, as the technology generates 78 percent fewer greenhouse gas emissions.

 Cascades Moka, North America's most sustainable and first beige-colored bathroom tissue, contains corrugated cardboard as part of its pulp recipe.
 Boldly, the product also does not undergo the whitening phase used by papermakers to "improve" aesthetics.
 The beige result means minimal energy, chemicals and natural resources used in manufacturing, yet it is just as soft and hygienic as the white tissue alternative.

-Founded in 1964, Cascades produces, converts and markets packaging and tissue products composed mainly of recycled fibres.
-Cascades employs more than 11,000 employees who work in more than 100 production units located in North America and Europe.
-Cascades' management philosophy, its more than 45 years of experience in recycling, its continued efforts in research and development are strengths which enable the company to create new products for its customers.
-The Cascades shares trade on the Toronto Stock Exchange under the ticker symbol CAS.
+Cascades Tissue Group, a division of Cascades, ULC, is the fourth largest manufacturer of tissue paper in North America.
+Founded in 1964, Cascades produces, converts and markets packaging and tissue products that are composed mainly of recycled fiber.
+The company employs more than 12,000 employees, who work in more than 100 units located in North America and Europe.
+With its management philosophy, half a century of experience in recycling, and continuous efforts in research and development as driving forces, Cascades continues to serve its clients with innovative products.
+Cascades' shares trade on the Toronto Stock Exchange, under the ticker symbol CAS.